DCC-EX/dcc-ex.github.io/docs/reference/hardware/wifi-boards.rst

    :alt: ESP32 dev board
    :scale: 65%

-Like the Sparkfun board, this board is a very powerful board in its own right.
+Like the SparkFun board, this board is a very powerful board in its own right.
 It almost seems a shame to use it just for WiFi, though with custom firmware, it could handle WiFi duty and a lot more.
 The advantage of this board is it has a connector for an external antenna.
-It is half the price of the Sparkfun board and comes with an antenna.
-Detailed instructions on intallation can be found at: https://docs.espressif.com/projects/esp-at/en/latest/Get_Started/index.html
+It is half the price of the SparkFun board and comes with an antenna.
+Detailed instructions on installation can be found at: https://docs.espressif.com/projects/esp-at/en/latest/Get_Started/index.html

 https://www.ezsbc.com/product/wifi01u/